ron2015schmitt/Mathematiques/doc/about/part-one.src.md

 * Support JavaScript-like string interpolation
 * No setters or getters
   * have optional methods that are called if present when obj.variable is referenced on LHS or RHS
+  * variable aliases that incur no memory storage
 * support for fixed size and dynamically sized containers and multiarrays

 **Debug and production modes**